-Fall Semester: How do Kansas universities look to proceed?
+Fall semester: How do Kansas universities look to proceed?

 WICHITA, Kan.
-(KSNW)- It’s a question many have.
-How are universities looking to continue, come Fall?
-Many are still unsure but Wichita State University has released their plan.
+(KSNW) – It’s a question many have.
+How are universities looking to continue come this fall?
+Many are still unsure but Wichita State University has released its plan.

-In person classes until Thanksgiving break, then switching to remote learning after, that’s the plan WSU released Thursday on how their Fall semester will look.
+In-person classes will run until Thanksgiving break, and then, classes will switch to remote learning.

 As for other universities, Muma said Kansas State University and the University of Kansas might follow the same plan.